Demian

 Foods & Cuisine

 Demian cuisine is often steryotyped as bland by outsiders but the Demians do possess a rich culinary tradition in their own right.
 Demian cuisine is traditionally composed of pork, beef, wheat, root vegetables, fish, and milk.
 In recent decades as trade has spread further abroad, spices and fruits have been adopted into Demian cuisine.
-Demians are also famous around the world for their ale, beer, and especially mead.
+Demians are also famous around the world for their ale, beer, and especially mead, often stereotyped as drunkards, though this is largely due to the fact that most foreigners encounter young Demian mercenaries if they encounter them at all, coloring perceptions of the culture as a whole.

 Funerary and Memorial customs

-Demians practice water burial, laying the deceased body on a specially crafted boat and setting it either out to sea or down a river after lighting it on fire.
-The Demians believe that Shorm, god of the sea, is responsible for returning the souls of the dead to the gods so that they might be reborn.
-Demians believe that failure to return the body to Shorm within a week will cause the soul to become lost and haunt the area in which it lived.
+Demians practice water burial, laying the deceased body on a specially crafted boat or raft and setting it either out to sea or down a river after lighting it on fire.
+The Demians believe that Shorm, god of the sea, is responsible for returning the souls of the dead to the gods.
+Many Demians believe that failure to return the body to Shorm within a week will cause the soul to become lost and haunt the area in which it lived.

 Common Taboos